Mark Twain said, “If you don’t read the papers you’re uninformed. If you do read them, you’re misinformed.”

 But back to the current topic.
 Like me, you’ve probably asked yourself, “Who are these people?
 Are they knaves, or fools, or both?
 What are they smoking?
 Are they actually crazy?”

 Haass starts out by dividing the world of foreign policy observers into the “internationalists” and the “isolationists”—a false, misleading, and stupid distinction.
 They’re not “internationalists” (which are people who move between countries); they’re “globalists” (people who want to work for one world government, that they control).
 He uses the term “isolationists” as a pejorative term for the enemy camp, conflating them with non-interventionists—who are a totally different group.
 Isolationists bring to mind a backward cult, hiding from the rest of the world.
-Non-interventionists simply don’t want to stick their noses into other people’s business.
+Non-interventionists simply don’t want to stick their noses in other people’s business.

 He lauds so-called internationalists (i.e., globalists) as “those who want the U.S. to retain the leading international role it’s held since WW2.”
-By that, he means minions of the U.S. government should roam the world to “spread democracy.”
+By that he means minions of the U.S. government should roam the world to “spread democracy.”
 He assumes that democracy—which is actually just a more polite form of mob rule—is always a good thing.
 Apart from the fact that democracy is only rarely the result of U.S. intervention.
 Another division he makes (and here I admire his candor) is between the “elites”—like high government officials and people like those in the CFR—and the “non-elites.”
 He actually uses these words.
 He terms U.S. invasions and regime change efforts as “an ambitious foreign policy.”

 He says, even after referencing disastrous U.S. failures like the Korean, Vietnamese, Afghan, and Iraq wars, and ongoing catastrophes in Libya and Syria, that we should continue on the same course.

 He loves the idea of alliances, of course.
 Despite the fact that alliances only serve to draw one country into another one’s war.
-Alliances just take relatively small local disputes and move them up to catastrophic levels.
+Alliances just take relatively small local disputes, and move them up to catastrophic levels.
 This has always been the case.
 But the classic example is World War 1, which signaled the start of the long collapse of Western Civilization.
 Alliances can only serve to draw the U.S. into wars between nothing/nowhere countries that few Americans can find on a map.

 Then he goes on to discuss what he calls “free trade,” another dishonest misuse of the term.
-Free trade exists when there are no duties or quotas when any business can buy and sell what it wants when and where it wants.
+Free trade exists when there are no duties or quotas, when any business can buy and sell what it wants when and where it wants.

-What these people actually want is a government-managed trade, which they prefer to call “fair trade.”
+What these people actually want is government-managed trade, which they prefer to call “fair trade.”
 He implies that wise and incorruptible government officials are necessary to ensure that foolish and dishonest buyers and sellers don’t hurt themselves.

 But shouldn’t we worry if foreigners subsidize their manufacturers, and disregard U.S. environmental and labor regulations?
 My answer is: No. It’s wonderful if a foolish, mercantilist government subsidizes U.S. consumers; we’re enriched while they’re impoverished by selling dollar bills for 50 cents.
 And if the Chinese can make something cheaper than Americans, that’s wonderful.
 The Americans—who still have the world’s largest pool of capital, technology, and educated labor—are freed to do something more productive.